-We require fellows to work on a small challenge problem to assess problem solving and coding capabilities.
-Select a problem from the list below.
-Ideally perform your analysis in a jupyter notebook.
-Post the notebook on Github and submit your results.
+We ask fellows to work on a small challenge problem to assess problem solving and coding capabilities:

 Some hints for hacking our challenge:

-- What are some of the weakness of the model and and how can the model be improved with additional work?
+What are some of the weaknesses of the model and and how can the model be improved with additional work?

 Select Your Challenge Problem